 The number of standard pages is calculated according to the assumption that a standard page is defined as 2,400 keystrokes including spaces.
 The number of standard pages and the number of keystrokes must appear on the front page of the written assignment.
-The number of keystrokes (including spaces) is calculated on the basis of all text in the main body of the written presentation, i.e., including footnotes, endnotes, preface, equations, formulas, and tables.
+The number of keystrokes (including spaces) is calculated based on all text in the main body of the written presentation, i.e., including footnotes, endnotes, preface, equations, formulas, and tables.